Tresjs/tres/docs/advanced/caveats.md

 Vue reactivity is based on [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 This allows Vue 3 to automatically track changes to data objects and update the corresponding DOM elements whenever the data changes.

-Since we are rendering an scene and updating it in every frame (60FPS), that means that we are updating the scene 60 times per second.
-If the object to be updated is reactive, Vue will try to update the that objectthat many times.
+Since we are rendering a scene and updating it in every frame, for example with a rate of 60FPS this means that we are updating the scene 60 times per second.
+If the object to be updated is reactive, Vue will try to update set object 60 times.
 This is not a good idea 😅 and will be detrimental for performance.

 Here is a benchmark of the difference between using a Proxy object and a plain object.